spencerkraisler/Finger-Counter/README.md

 # ToDo
 - fine-tune ConvNet a bit more
-- train ssd on more data
+- train SSD on more data